Plant Problem Lab

-For cast iron plant, adjust the diagnosis around this plant profile: Cast iron plants tolerate neglect and lower light, but yellow leaves and brown tips still point to watering, salts, cold, or very slow drying soil.
+For cast iron plant, read this symptom alongside how the plant usually behaves: Cast iron plants tolerate neglect and lower light, but yellow leaves and brown tips still point to watering, salts, cold, or very slow drying soil.

 Check how long the pot stays damp in a low-light spot.